MarcoFrigerio/fra/README.md

 # fractals

 <b>julia set OPENCL calculation</b>

-you can set all this parameters
+You can set all this parameters

 	OUTPUT_SIZE_IN_PIXELS_X = 1440  # number of columns
 	OUTPUT_SIZE_IN_PIXELS_Y = 2560  # number of rows